Modular Vs. Manufactured Homes: What’s The Difference?

 - Affordability

-The law went into effect on June 15, 1976.
-So, any manufactured homes built before this date do not comply with HUD code.
-The established code also transformed the term “mobile home” into the upgraded, modern manufactured homes that you see today.
+Any manufactured homes built before June 15, 1976, don’t comply with HUD code, which transformed the term “mobile home” into the upgraded, modern manufactured homes that you see today.

 Modular Vs. Manufactured Homes: An At-A-Glance Comparison